 There is some really good news: I had so many four-shot groups touching or going through pretty much the same hole it was hard to put the gun down.
 Unfortunately, there’s always that one wayward shot.
 The rifle preferred American Eagle’s 55-grain, .223 Rem. jacketed-hollow-point.
 Average group size would trim down to slightly larger than .6 inch if the editors allowed me a golfing “gimme” every five shots.
 This SLK8 is capable of much more than I wrung out of it that day, and I’m confident precision shooters who take one home will quickly scoff at my group averages.

 The handguard did a great job protecting my hands from the heat generated by putting a bunch of rounds downrange, and despite my not cleaning the carbine during testing, groups did not widen appreciably.
 I ran through a few CQB drills, and discovered this rifle is as nimble as expected.
 And all I can say is, “what recoil?”
 Follow-up shots were intuitive and fast.

-There was a time in 3-gun when long barrels were thought requisite to connect with steel at distance.
+Summing it Up There was a time in 3-gun when long barrels were thought requisite to connect with steel at distance.
 However, most matches don’t have access to ranges with 300- or 400-yard bays, and even when they do, they’re rarely used.
 As a result, many shooters are gravitating toward shorter barrels—the U.S. Army Marksmanship Unit and a few others now routinely use SBRs.